Gender Pay Gap Report

 Percentage of employees receiving bonus payments

-In presenting these figures, Scottish Rugby recognises that the overall organisation’s statistics are reflective of the significant proportion of male professional rugby players and coaches included in them.
-These positions tend to be significantly higher paid than across the rest of the organisation, as a whole, driven by market factors.
-As such, a further set of figures has been calculated to exclude these employees.
+In presenting these figures, Scottish Rugby recognises that the overall organisation’s statistics are reflective of the considerable proportion of male professional rugby players and coaches included in them.
+These positions tend to be significantly higher paid than across the rest of the organisation driven by market factors.
+As such, a further set of figures has been prepared to exclude these employees.
 These results are noted below –

 Excluding Players and Coaches